 c.
 Stay tuned for more research on the promising area of fecal microbial transplants (FMT).8Fecal microbiota transplantation broadening its application beyond intestinal disorders; Xu MQ, et.al.; World J Gastroenterol.
 2015 Jan 7;21(1):102-11. doi: 10.3748/wjg.v21.i1.102.: http://www.ncbi.nlm.nih.gov/pubmed/255740839Medicine’s Dirty Secret: Fecal Transplants Are the Next Big Thing in Health Care; Byyn Nelson, May 20, 2014, Pacific Standard, http://www.psmag.com/health-and-behavior/medicines-dirty-secret-fecal-transplants-next-big-thing-health-care-81789

 Here’s hoping you now have greater awareness and actions you can take to put autoimmune in reverse — or ideally prevent it altogether.

 Want more help?
-For the past four years I’ve been researching and writing a book, called Beat Autoimmune, The 6 Keys to Reverse Your Condition and Reclaim Your Health to help people who seek to reverse and prevent autoimmune conditions.
-I simply couldn’t sit idly by while people continued to suffer.
-I am honored and excited to share that Mark Hyman, MD, Functional Medicine pioneer and eleven-time New York Times Bestselling author, wrote the foreword; and that it’s reached #1 Amazon best-seller status in eight health categories!
+I wrote Beat Autoimmune, The 6 Keys to Reverse Your Condition and Reclaim Your Health to help people just like you, who are seeking complete healing and optimal health.
+I am honored that Mark Hyman, MD, Functional Medicine pioneer and thirteen-time New York Times Bestselling author, wrote the foreword.

 Take good care!